 Miloliʻi becomes Hawaiʻi's 2nd community subsistence fishing area

-Gov. David Ige signed administrative rules this week to make Miloliʻi on the Big Island the state’s second Community-Based Subsistence Fishing Area.
+Gov. David Ige signed administrative rules Tuesday to make Miloliʻi on the Big Island the state’s second Community-Based Subsistence Fishing Area.

 The state Legislature designated 18 miles of coastal water on either side of the rural fishing community as a CBSFA back in 1994.

 Since then, the community, the state Department of Land and Natural Resources Division of Aquatic Resources and other organizations have worked to establish rules to ensure abundant stocks of priority species and high-quality fishing now and into the future.

 “When I started as chair, part of my very strong motivation was my belief that community-based rules, in cooperation with the government, is the way," DLNR Chair Suzanne Case said at the signing.